PavanRangani/docs/docs/prd/tasks/scenarios.md

 Rule 13: If any role is empty, it won't be shown.

-Rule 14: Shows short name of the user in the RACI column.
+Rule 14: Shows short name of the user in the RAI column.

 Rule 15: If the roles are too long then it appears in the next line.